Thanked93/zoomix/README.md

 If you have any questions hit me up.

+## Changes
+ I will remake the navbar for smaller display, so that the "menu" flies from left into the screen. + absolute position

 ## Before you get started
 1. Create a firebase project.\
 1.1 Dont remove localhost of the white list.